SilentControl/sdl-alg-sd/README.md

 sdl-alg-sd
 ==========

-A game in SDL which uses some data structures and algorithms
+An engine in SDL which uses some basic concepts about game developping.

 Authors: